wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 Finally, you need to know the location of your [PowerAuth Standard RESTful API](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Standard-RESTful-API.md) endpoints.
 That path should contain everything that goes before the `/pa/**` prefix of the API endpoints.

-To sum it up, in order to configure `PowerAuthSDK` default instance, add following code to your application delegate:
+To sum it up, in order to configure `PowerAuthSDK` default instance, add the following code to your application delegate:

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {